STaRDoGG/Deluge-Dark/README.md

 **NOTE:**
 This is here for my own personal use and customization.
-Please use HalianElf's original repo rather than this one. -*STaRDoGG*
+Please use [HalianElf's](https://github.com/HalianElf/Deluge-Dark) original repo rather than mine.
+-*STaRDoGG*

 # Deluge-Dark
 This is a dark skin for the Deluge WebUI to use with [Organizr](https://github.com/causefx/Organizr/)